-Figure 1 (pages 10-11) covers the general features and benefits of the Model 1892 design.
+Refer to Figure 1 (page 6), Figure 2 and Figure 3 for general part descriptions regarding your new rifle.
+Figure 4 (pages 8-9) covers the general features and benefits of the Model 1894 design.
 The appearance of your rifle may be slightly different, depending on the version you purchased.
-Refer to Figures 2, 3 and 4 (pages 12-13) for general part descriptions regarding your new rifle.